loading...

 50 basis points

-The numbers in the center of the circles are the number of basis points of difficulty between the last set and the suggested next set.
-It's a measure of how much harder (or easier) a set will be compared to the last set you did.
+The numbers in the center of the circles are the number of basis points of difficulty between the last Set and the suggested next Set.
+It's a measure of how much harder (or easier) a Set will be compared to the last Set you did.

 It actually isn't all that important to know the exact meaning of the numbers in order to use them to compare the relative difficulty of the various sets.